South Australian Consolidated Acts

 "the Public Advocate" means the person holding or acting in the office of Public Advocate under this Act;

-"recognised advocate" means a person who is, by instrument in writing, recognised by the Board as a person who is qualified to act as an advocate in proceedings before the Board for the person to whom the proceedings relate;
+"recognised advocate" means a person who is, by instrument in writing, recognised by the Tribunal as a person who is qualified to act as an advocate in proceedings before the Tribunal for the person to whom the proceedings relate;

 "spouse"—a person is the spouse of another if they are legally married;